Motorized

 This is how it looked after it was restored.

 Meanwhile, I found a 1/24 scale model in a hobby store and made it up to match the restoration.
 It is the only such kit I have ever seen, I think it might have been a Heller kit, but I am not sure.
 The Landrover has long ago been sold to make room for other fun cars, but I always kept the model as a reminder.
-Recently in moving cross-country, the model was damaged and rather than rebuild it or trash it, I decided to make it into a slot car

 Making it into a slot car involved making my first brass chassis, and also finding a source of large off-road style 1/24 scale tires (which meant making them!).
 Originally I was planning to make it front engine/rear drive but therejust wasn’t enough room in the engine compartment.

-is an “in-progress” pic, you can see the cutout for the motor and
+There is an “in-progress” pic, you can see the cutout for the motor and crown gear in the rear area.

 The car came together really well.
 If it had been front engine, I would have left off the hardtop, but with the hole in the back section I put on the hardtop, windows and doors.
 Ultimately I feel pretty good about that, as it looks really solid driving along on the track.